Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Desember 2024 10.08.33 UTC
+- WIB: Jumat, 13 Desember 2024 11.31.26 UTC
-- WITA: Jumat, 13 Desember 2024 11.08.33 UTC
+- WITA: Jumat, 13 Desember 2024 12.31.26 UTC
-- WIT: Jumat, 13 Desember 2024 12.08.33 UTC
+- WIT: Jumat, 13 Desember 2024 13.31.26 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature